 This policy applies to users of the SUNY Oneonta website.

 User information collected automatically

-When a user accesses the SUNY Oneonta website, the college automatically collects and stores information such as the following:
+When a user accesses the SUNY Oneonta website, the university automatically collects and stores information such as the following:

 - the Internet protocol address and domain name used;

 - the type and version of browser and operating system used;